stamen/prosthetic/README.md

 Reset](http://yuilibrary.com/yui/docs/cssreset/).

 # Operations
-Operations are what Prosthesis does to the contents of proxied web pages.
+Operations are what Prosthetic does to the contents of proxied web pages.
 Positional arguments to `server.js` are interpreted as filenames parsed as JSON operation specs.
 Supported operations include inserting text, HTML elements, scripts and stylesheets; and replacing or removing content.